nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Format : `setbudget GOAL`

-For example, if you would like to set a monthly budget goal of $1000, use the command below:
+For example, if you would like to set a monthly budget goal of $1000, use the command below:<br>
 `setbudget 1000`

 ![setbudgetgoal.png](setbudgetgoal.png)